IssaNasralli/popVAE/README.md

-├── gee_scripts/             # JavaScript files to extract datasets from Google Earth Engine ├── ArcGIS_preprocessing/    # ArcPy-based preprocessing scripts for geospatial data ├── popVAE_model/            # Python code for the popVAE model, training, and inference ├── popVAT_model/            # Python code for the popVAT model, training, and inference ├── ins_population.csv       # The tabular population of INS ├── README.md                # This file
+├── gee_scripts/             # JavaScript files to extract datasets from Google Earth Engine ├── ArcGIS_preprocessing/    # ArcPy-based preprocessing scripts for geospatial data ├── popVAE_model/            # Python code for the popVAE model, training, and inference ├── ins_population.csv       # The tabular population of INS ├── README.md                # This file